-Stormwater Regulations
+Stormwater Regulations butterfly

 MS4 permits require the discharger to develop and implement a Stormwater Management Plan/ Program with the goal of reducing the discharge of pollutants to the maximum extent practicable (MEP).
 MEP is the performance standard specified in Section 402(p) of the Clean Water Act.
 The management programs specify what best management practices (BMPs) will be used to address certain program areas.
 The program areas include public education and outreach; illicit discharge detection and elimination; construction and post-construction; and good housekeeping for municipal operations.

-Monterey Regional Storm Water Management Program
+Monterey Regional Storm Water Management ProgrammontereyseaMeetings are OPEN TO THE PUBLIC!

 Interested stakeholders are encouraged to attend and provide input!